liuyuchenzh/webpack-upload-plugin/README.md

 module.exports = {
   plugins: [
       new WebpackUploadPlugin(cdn, {
-          src: path.resolve("./"), // where your original html file lies (with reference to local js/css files)
+          src: path.resolve("./"), // where your html file would emit to (with reference to local js/css files) })
-          dist: path.resolve("./dist") // where the final html lies (ready for production) })
   ]
 }